Lung Cancer Treatment

 What kind of treatment follow-up should I expect?

-Once a course of radiotherapy comes to an end your physician usually will want to see you after six weeks and then every three months for the first two years.
+Once a course of radiotherapy comes to an end your physician usually will want to see you after four to six weeks and then every three to six months for the first two years.
 After this you may be seen every six months for three years and then once a year.
-Often your medical or radiation oncologist will recommend that you have a computed tomography (CT) scan or a positron emission tomography (PET) scan approximately six to eight weeks after completion of treatment, when the response is expected to be the greatest.
+Often your medical or radiation oncologist will recommend that you have a computed tomography (CT) scan or a positron emission tomography (PET) scan approximately four to eight weeks after completion of treatment, when the response is expected to be the greatest.
 These images will help to assess response and make it possible to do comparisons with images obtained in the course of follow-up.
 In this way treatment-related complications can be found at an early stage and it will be possible to tell the difference between recurrent cancer and lung scars produced by high-dose radiation treatment.
-By obtaining chest imaging on a regular basis, recurrent cancers may be discovered in time to be successfully re-treated.
+By obtaining chest imaging on a regular basis, (generally no more than two to four times per year) recurrent cancers may be discovered in time to be successfully re-treated.

-In addition to x-rays, other tests such as blood cell counts and bronchoscopy may be a routine part of the follow-up exam, depending on whether symptoms are present.
+In addition to x-rays, other tests such as blood cell counts and bronchoscopy may be a routine part of the follow-up exam.
+Other testing, such as bronchoscopy may be performed for particular symptoms or findings on chest imaging.
 If new symptoms develop at another part of the body, tests may be done to detect any potential problem.
-Typical sites where cancers spread are checked by doing an MRI study of the brain, a bone scan, and a CT scan of the chest and upper abdomen.

 Are there any new developments in treating my disease?

 - Less invasive surgical methods are under study.
 They require a much smaller incision and allow the patient to be up within hours after surgery ends.